 In the three seasons before that, Martin made positive strides with the program, leading the Rams to at least six conference victories twice and posting an impressive 11-win season in 2017.
 Under Martin, 16 players have earned All-Atlantic 10 honors including two First Team, 10 Second Team and four All-Rookie team honorees.

 Three players have also appeared on the Virginia Sports Information Directors (VaSID) All-State teams while three more have made United Soccer Coaches All-East Region teams.

 The frequency at which the Rams have placed freshmen on the A-10 All-Rookie teams speak to the excellent recruiting Martin and her staff have done over the last six years.
 Lana Golob, Lyndsey Gutzmer, Julia Suarez and Megan Dell each made the list under Martin.

 The program has also shown an emphasis on excellence in the classroom, with five All-Academic Team members over the last six years.
 Four players have also been voted onto VaSID All-Academic teams.

 "Lindsey was the clear choice as the best fit here at VCU," Director of Athletics Ed McLaughlin said.
 "She is a proven winner, both as a player and a coach.
 We are extremely excited about the future of our women's soccer program with Lindsey leading us to our goal of winning championships.”

-In addition to her success on the sidelines, Vanderspiegel achieved success on the pitch as a player.
-She was four-year standout at William & Mary, where she earned All-CAA First Team honors four times, highlighted by being named the CAA Player of the Year in 2002 and the CAA Rookie of the Year in 2000.
-She was also named to the CAA's 25th Anniversary Women's Soccer team.
+In addition to her success on the sidelines, Martin achieved success on the pitch as a player.
+She was a four-year standout at William & Mary, where she earned All-CAA First Team honors all four years, highlighted by being named the CAA Player of the Year in 2002, CAA Tournament MVP in 2001 and the CAA Rookie of the Year in 2000.
+She was the first player in conference history to achieve such a feat.